 These days, you can buy just about anything on Amazon.
-But that wasn’t always the case.
-Before it could become the end-all and be-all of e-commerce, Jeff Bezos’ plucky startup needed to prove it could sell more than books online.
-This was a challenge, the company soon found out, that had everything to do with inventory management.
+But, that wasn’t always the case.
+Before it became the largest online retailer, Amazon needed to prove it could sell more than books online.
+Which was a challenge, the company found out, that had to do with inventory management.

-After 20 years, Bezos’ company still employs a networked distribution model: only some things sold on Amazon are actually stored in Amazon’s facilities; the rest is managed by third parties like you.
+After 20 years, Amazon’s marketplace still employs a distribution network model.
+This long-term and convenient solution allow products to move more seamlessly as only some items sold on Amazon are actually stored in Amazon’s facilities, while the rest are managed by third parties.

 Dynamic Prices Can Move Inventory